raphv/mobile-media-diaries/README.md

 ## Configuration

-Configuration options are being migrated to a single config.js file.
+Configuration options are being migrated to a single **config.js** file.

+This file is copied from the config-sample.js file at install time, to avoid having it under version control.

 ### Server-side configuration